 Great for Body Health and Exercise

 Taekwondo is a sport that helps you lose weight and maintain your healthy body composition.
-In place of wasting time jogging or walking on the god awful treadmill, why not just join a Taekwondo school?
+It is a great physical activity.
+In place of wasting time jogging or walking on the god-awful treadmill, why not just join a Taekwondo school?
 Not only will this help to drop pounds but also teach cool martial arts moves and techniques as well!

 Now, the advantages of taking Taekwondo may seem appealing enough to make you want to get started, but wait!
 You must know the disadvantages as well, so that you can be fully informed before diving right in:

 Taekwondo has always been criticized in the martial arts community due to its lack of emphasis on punching and being more well-rounded as a whole.
 Rather, you see lots of foot technique taught at times during classes.
 Furthermore, during competitions or sparring where someone might employ hand to hands techniques like punching, it becomes illegal and frowned upon!
 Lastly, there are hardly any grappling and throwing techniques being taught in taekwondo classes.
 This can be detrimental towards the student’s ability to defend themselves when they’re up against someone who has an advantage on close quarters fighting or even street fights that end up on the ground since most people don’t know how use leg kicks which is what these other martial arts rely heavily upon for self-defense purposes.